-The Mariners Cottages have a long connection with Tasmanian shipbuilding, and are believed to be the oldest remaining buildings on the site of the ship building yards in Napoleon Street, Battery Point.
-The collection of cottages are constructed of painted brick: English bond, three bricks thick, with lath and plaster inside.
-The internal walls are of timber, with random width tongue and groove boards.
+The Mariners Cottages have a long connection with Tasmanian shipbuilding and are believed to be the oldest remaining buildings on the site of the ship building yards in Napoleon Street, Battery Point.
+The Cottages are constructed of painted brick: English bond, three bricks thick, with lath and plaster inside.
+The internal walls are timber, with random-width tongue and groove boards.
 The ceilings are the same and inside the roof are the battens to which shingles were once attached.

 This open has been facilitated with the assistance of TasPorts and the Wooden Boat Guild of Tasmania.